HarrierPanels/ansible/README.md

     - tasks
     - handlers
 - Create a task (e.g., a package) to install a list of required packages on all managed nodes.
-The task must install nothing by default. some image
+The task must install nothing by default.

-    Use include_tasks to include the package tasks in the main.yml file.
+   - Use *include_tasks* to include the package tasks in the main.yml file.

-    The list of required packages includes curl, lsof, mc, nano, tar, unzip, vim, and zip.
+   - The list of required packages includes *curl*, *lsof*, *mc*, *nano*, *tar*, *unzip*, *vim*, and *zip*.

-    Create a new task to disable SELinux on the managed nodes.
+- Create a new task to disable SELinux on the managed nodes.
 The task must do nothing by default.
 Reboot nodes where SELinux was disabled, and skip reboot if SELinux is already disabled.
-    Create a playbook to run the common role.
+   - Create a playbook to run the common role.
 Run the playbook for all managed nodes.

 ## Task 3
 # Comming soon!
 Check back often!